 Preparation for these careers is generally through a Bachelor of Science degree followed by a clinical internship and passing a national certifying examination.
 Work settings include hospital and independent laboratories, research and development companies, sales and marketing departments for medical services and instrumentation, and educational institutions.

 There is a current vacancy rate in the field of 15 - 20%, so there will be many opportunities for employment in the next several years.
 Starting salaries in hospitals range from $40,000 for Clinical Laboratory Scientists (mid-range salaries after several years of employment average $50,000).

 Advancement in the field can take many directions, such as supervision and management, educational specialist, research, business operations, or healthcare administration.
 A master's degree is often preferred for these advanced opportunities.

 A Clinical Laboratory Scientist is well-prepared to pursue higher-level education in a related field: Medicine, Physician Assistant, Pharmacist, Nurse Anesthetist, Pathologist Assistant, or Forensic Investigator, to name but a few.
 Visit our Career Paths page to find out more.

-Over the past three years, over 90% of the Wayne State University Clinical Laboratory Science (CLS) program graduates passed the ASCP Certification Examination on their first attempt and went on to successful careers in the field.
+Over the past four years, over 90% of the Wayne State University Clinical Laboratory Science (CLS) program graduates passed the ASCP Certification Examination on their first attempt and went on to successful careers in the field.